nextcloud/mail/README.md

 ## Why is this so awesome?

-* :rocket: **Integration with other ownCloud apps!** Currently Contacts & Files – more to come.
+* :rocket: **Integration with other ownCloud apps!** Currently Contacts, Calendar & Files – more to come.
 * :inbox_tray: **Multiple mail accounts!** Personal and company account?
 No problem, and a nice unified inbox.
 * :lock: **Send & receive encrypted emails!** Using the great [Mailvelope](https://mailvelope.com) browser extension.
 * :see_no_evil: **We’re not reinventing the wheel!** Based on the great [Horde](http://horde.org) libraries.